-In SQL Server Cross Join, each record of a table is joined with each record of other table involved in the join.
-The Cross Join in SQL Server should not have either ON or where clause.
+When we combine two or more tables with each other without any condition (where or on) then we call this type of joins Cartesian or cross join.
+In Cross Join, each record of a table is joined with each record of the other table involved in the join.
+In SQL Server, the Cross Join should not have either ON or where clause.

+Let us understand how to implement the Cross Join with an example.
+Let’s create two Tables with the name Company and Candidate.
 Please use the below SQL Script to create Company and Candidate tables and populate these two tables with some test data.
-Please note that the CompanyId column of the Candidate table is a foreign key referencing to the CompanyId column of the Company Table.
+Please note that the CompanyId column of the Candidate table is a foreign key referencing the CompanyId column of the Company Table.

 CREATE TABLE Company ( CompanyId TinyInt Identity Primary Key, CompanyName Nvarchar(50) NULL ) GO INSERT Company VALUES('DELL') INSERT Company VALUES('HP') INSERT Company VALUES('IBM') INSERT Company VALUES('Microsoft') GO CREATE TABLE Candidate ( CandidateId tinyint identity primary key, FullName nvarchar(50) NULL, CompanyId tinyint REFERENCES Company(CompanyId) ) GO INSERT Candidate VALUES('Ron',1) INSERT Candidate VALUES('Pete',2) INSERT Candidate VALUES('Steve',3) INSERT Candidate VALUES('Steve',NULL) INSERT Candidate VALUES('Ravi',1) INSERT Candidate VALUES('Raj',3) INSERT Candidate VALUES('Kiran',NULL) GO